sobotka/AgX/obs/README.md

 ### Punchy/...

 Grading modifications applied after AgX on display encoded data.
-This will introduce skews, clipping and other artefact.
+This will introduce skews, clipping and other artefacts.

 Recommended to change small values if used.